emuro/gene_length/README.md

 our_mnt_dir is the local directory where the data were downloaded.

 #### Protein coding genes
 The protein coding gene annotations were obtained from different webservers provided by Ensembl: [prokaryotes (Archaea, Bacteria)](https://bacteria.ensembl.org), [protists](https://protists.ensembl.org), [plants](https://plants.ensembl.org), [Fungi](http://fungi.ensembl.org/), [invertebrates](https://metazoa.ensembl.org), [vertebrates](https://ensembl.org/index.html).
-Any paraphyletic categorization in groups of organisms is already well established by Ensembl.
+The categorization in groups of organisms is well established by Ensembl.

 | Ensembl ftp site by Kingdom/division                                          | Release            |